 It is essential to the integrity of an election that ballot processing be accurate and transparent, while maintaining your right to a secret ballot.
 After you return your voted ballot, the Elections Office follows this ballot counting process:

-1. Your signature on the white return envelope is checked against the signature on file in your voter registration record to make sure they match.
+- Your signature on the return envelope is checked against the signature on file in your voter registration record to make sure they match.

-3. The white return envelope, which identifies you, is then separated from the secrecy sleeve, which contains your voted ballot.
+- The return envelope, which identifies you, is then separated from the secrecy sleeve, which contains your voted ballot.
 Your ballot cannot be traced back to you, ensuring the secrecy of your vote.

 You are welcome to observe ballot processing.
-Contact the Elections Office to arrange a time.
+Contact the observer coordinator for your political party or organization, or reach out to the Elections Office, to arrange a time.